praveenoruganti/praveenoruganti-design-patterns/README.md

 ### Benefits
 - It helps to group related objects or functions
 - Also, reduces errors of mixing of objects or functions from different groups
-- Helps to abstract code so that user don’t need to worry about object creations
+- Helps to abstract code so that user donâ€™t need to worry about object creations

 ### Limitations
 - Only useful when we have to group processes or objects